ryanba08/grocery_Sales_data/README.md

 # Grocery Store Sales Data

-Process data and show interesting findings to help sales with machine learning
+After I processed all the data and ran some predictive models I have found some interesting things! test